Cyclone1070/vertical-vivaldi/README.md

 Custom css for vivaldi with auto expand vertical tab

 # Usage
-To use the css, visit `vivaldi://experiments/`, tick `allow for using css modifications`, then go to `vivaldi://settings/appearance/` and choose a folder to load from.
+- To use the css, visit `vivaldi://experiments/`, tick `allow for using css modifications`, then go to `vivaldi://settings/appearance/` and choose a folder to load from.

-Download the .css file and paste in your chosen folder.
-Go to tab settings and chose `vertical tab on the left` and `panel on the right`.
+- Download the .css file and paste in your chosen folder.

+- Go to tab settings and chose `vertical tab on the left` and `panel on the right`.

+- Untick `Accent on window` in your color theme.

 # Optional Settings (the ones I'm using)
 - Right click the right sidebar, select `Customise toolbar` and drag in your preferred buttons like extensions